 Recent studies indicate that tea tree oil can be helpful for both treating and preventing head lice, both of which this article covers.

 Does Tea Tree Oil Kill Lice?

 Multiple studies have tested the efficacy of tea tree oil on head lice.
 A recent study comparing different essential oils found that tea tree oil in high concentrations was very effective at killing lice.
-After just 30 minutes of soaking in tea tree oil, all head lice were dead.

 Another study combining tea tree oil and lavender oil showed a kill rate of 97%, whereas over-the-counter pesticide treatments only killed 25% of lice.